LioReg/Hello-Again/README.md

 # Hello-Again
 First thing first
-My 2nd edit, figurign out this tool
+My 2nd edit, figurign out this tool, unfortunently on the master instead of on the edits